WiktorKasjaniuk/Aether-Framework/README.md

 # "To Do" List
 #### Project
-- Compile framework to MacOS and Linux
+- Compile framework to MacOS and Linux and without the need of MSVCP140.dll
 - Write an online documentation
 #### Utitilty
 - Move and copy operators' overloads for Assets